Ward Parkway and West 89th Street

 J.C.
 Penney had shuttered their WARD PARKWAY store in September 1996.
 Its 2 levels were divided between a (34,900 square foot) Dick's Sporting Goods, (37,700 square foot) 24 Hour Fitness, (11,000 square foot) Pier 1 and (22,400 square foot) Off Broadway Shoes.
 A (30,000 square foot) T.J.
 Maxx was installed in adjacent upper level space.

 Montgomery Ward, shuttered in March 2001, was razed, with a 2-level (118,000 square foot) Target built on its spot.
-This store opened October 9, 2002.
+This store opened on October 9, 2002.
 In May 2003, the mall was purchased by a joint venture of Beachwood, Ohio-based Developers Diversified Realty and New York City-based Coventry Real Estate Advisors.
 By October 2004, a fourth renovation, dubbed "Rebuilding History," was underway.

 The Ward Parkway Level was repopulated with big box stores, including a (22,200 square foot) PetSmart, (22,500 square foot) Staples and (15,900 square foot) Old Navy.
 The 795,000 square foot WARD PARKWAY CENTER was now almost unrecognizable from its original incarnation.
 It had become a "hybrid-in-fill retail center."